Frequently asked questions

 The Inquiry is chaired by The Hon.
 Lord Brailsford.
 The Chair, who acts in an independent capacity, leads the investigations and decides on findings and recommendations, in accordance with fairness and the need to avoid unnecessary cost.

 The Freedom of Information (Scotland) Act 2002 does not apply to public inquiries.
-The Inquiry is committed to conducting itself in an open and transparent manner.
-This includes providing information and updates on this website and livestreaming its hearings.
+However, the Scottish COVID-19 Inquiry is committed to conducting itself in an open and transparent manner.
+This includes publishing regular information and updates on its website and broadcasting its hearings online.

 Why does Scotland have a separate Inquiry to the UK?